Slack empowers the worst behaviors of agitated companies.

 I have so far refused to join my customers’ Slack channels, because I know that Slack channels are a clusterf*@% and have an inverse relationship to productivity. (i.e. The more I’m in their Slack channel, the less work I’m able to complete.)

 Instead, I tell customers to use email or use my 911 Website Emergency form.

 It’s funny that Slack’s marketing campaigns say something like, “Be more productive with Slack!” when that’s the opposite of what usually happens when people us it.

-If you wouldn’t call someone, then you shouldn’t burden someone with a Slack message.
+If you wouldn’t sms someone’s cell phone with that thing, then you shouldn’t burden someone with a Slack message.

 Additional Reading: https://m.signalvnoise.com/is-group-chat-making-you-sweat-744659addf7d